ppy/osu-wiki/news/2026/2026-07-05-monodramatic-world-stage-registrations-open.md

 series: community_tournament
 ---

 Bake your way into victory in Whisked, Monodramatic World Series's most ambitious tournament yet.
-Are you ready to push your limits and be the best player and baker alike?
+Are you ready to push your limits and knead your way to the top?

 ![](/wiki/shared/news/2026-07-05-monodramatic-world-stage-registrations-open/banner.jpg)